Former Oklahoma quarterback Steve Davis killed in plane crash

 “He was a great role model for young people on and off the field,” Switzer said.
 “He was my first quarterback, had an outstanding career, and he will be missed.”

-Pieces of the airplane will be moved to a secured hangar at the South Bend airport by the end of the day on Tuesday, Fox said.

-The NTSB expects to be at the site for three or four more days, but a final report on the crash will take up to a year to complete, Fox said.
+The National Transportation Safety Board has taken control of the investigation into the crash.
+Todd Fox, the NTSB’s investigator-in-charge, was at the site on Monday morning.

-Reporting by David Dawson in Indianapolis and Steve Olafson in Oklahoma City; Editing by David Bailey, Greg McCune, Steve Orlofsky and Jan Paschal
+Reporting by David Dawson in Indianapolis and Steve Olafson in Oklahoma City; Editing by David Bailey, Greg McCune and Steve Orlofsky